 If you opt for state minimum coverage levels, you may pay a lower premium.
-However, you might also be more exposed to risk.
+However, you might also be more exposed to financial risk.
 Your coverage limits may not be enough to pay for medical bills or property damage expenses if you cause an accident and you will have to pay the difference out of pocket.

 Most insurance experts recommend that you purchase higher liability limits if you can afford to.
 Although you will likely pay a bit more for higher limits, you will be better protected from financial losses if you cause an accident.

 For example, if your state’s minimum coverage limits are 25/50/10, you may feel that those levels are too low to adequately protect you from paying hefty out-of-pocket expenses if you cause an accident.
 You could opt to purchase higher limits of liability, such as 100/300/100, to provide greater protection in the event that you cause an accident with injuries or property damage.

 Deciding how much liability coverage to choose is a balance between your budget and your risk tolerance level.
 Consider if you have the money each month to pay for higher liability limits.
 If not, minimum coverage may be a good option for you as some insurance is better than none.

 You also need to consider your ability to pay for another person’s injuries and property damage out of pocket if you cause an accident.
 If paying for those types of bills could devastate your finances, you may want to consider higher liability limits to better protect yourself from long-term consequences and payment plans.

 Minimum coverage vs. full coverage

 Choosing higher liability limits is not your only option to personalize your auto insurance policy.
 Liability-only auto insurance is designed to pay for the damage you cause to other parties, but it does not provide coverage for your own vehicle.
 For that, you will need full coverage.